Welcome to Thailand! This is a quick start guide to help you prepare and get all of the basics right before and after arrival.

 For most nationalities, the answer to this question is no. You are either granted a grace period of between 14-90 days visa-free, or can receive a visa on arrival at the airport.
 Most European and East Asian nationalities (except Chinese) receive 30 days or more on a visa exempt entry.
-This information changes constantly but we find this Wikipedia page to be a good resource for visa information.
+This information changes constantly but we have a full visa guide to Thailand which we keep as up to date as possible.

 If you know you’ll only be granted 30 days and are sure you will stay longer than that, you can apply for a single entry tourist visa at any Thai embassy or consulate.
 If you aren’t totally sure you’ll need it, don’t bother.
 You can apply for a 30 day extension at the immigration office in any province for 1900 Baht.

 Filling in your arrival card and dealing with Thai immigration

 On your flight in to Thailand you’ll be given an arrival and departure card by the flight attendant (or you can get one at the border if you’re coming in overland).
 You should definitely fill this in on the plane so you can get straight into the line for immigration.
 Keeping a pen with you in your seat is always a good idea on international flights.
 The information on the form is pretty straightforward but note that you are required to provide the name of your hotel.
 Recently, signs have appeared at the immigration desks saying you need the address and phone number as well, though they don’t seem very strict about this yet.
 Still it can’t hurt to have it.